IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Empirical Evaluation

-In the experiment, PyTorch is adopted as the deep learning framework to implement IDSGAN \cite{paszke2017pytorch}.
-The purposed model is run and evaluated on a Linux PC with Intel Core i7-2600.
+In our implementation, we utilized \texttt{PyTorch} as the deep learning framework to construct the IDSGAN model\ignore{~\cite{paszke2017pytorch}}.
+We built black-box IDS models by \texttt{scikit-learn}.
+The proposed model was evaluated on a Linux PC with Intel Core i7-2600.

-IDSGAN is trained with the 64 batch size for 100 epochs.
-The learning rates of the generator and the discriminator are both 0.0001.
+IDSGAN is trained with a 64 batch size for 100 epochs.
+The learning rates of the generator and discriminator are both 0.0001.
+The weight clipping threshold in the discriminator's training is 0.01.
 The dimension of the noise vector is 9.
-The weight clipping threshold for the discriminator training is set as 0.01.

-To evaluate the capacity of the model comprehensively and deeply, various kinds of machine learning algorithms are used as the black-box IDS in the experiments.
-Based on the relevant researches in the intrusion detection, the adopted algorithms of the black-box IDS in the experiments include Support Vector Machine (SVM), Naive Bayes (NB), Multilayer Perceptron (MLP), Logistic Regression (LR), Decision Tree (DT), Random Forest (RF) and K-Nearest Neighbor (KNN).
-The black-box IDS models have been trained with their training set before the evaluation to IDSGAN.
+Based on the relevant researches in intrusion detection, multiple machine learning algorithms have been used in IDS.
+To evaluate the capacity and generalization of our purposed model against IDS comprehensively, we built seven types of algorithm-based black-box IDS models which are commonly applied as the baseline approaches to validate improved intrusion detection systems \cite{tsai2009intrusion}.
+The algorithms of the black-box IDS models adopted in the evaluation include Support Vector Machine (SVM), Naive Bayes (NB), Multilayer Perceptrons (MLP), Logistic Regression (LR), Decision Tree (DT), Random Forest (RF), and K-Nearest Neighbors (KNN).
+In the evaluation, the black-box IDS models have been pretrained with their training set before generating adversarial samples.

-The training set and the testing set are designed based on the dataset NSL-KDD consisting of KDDTrain+ and KDDTest+.
-The training set for the black-box IDS consists of one half of the records in KDDTrain+, including normal and malicious traffic records.
-The training set of the discriminator includes the normal traffic records in the other half of KDDTrain+ and the adversarial malicious traffic examples from the generator.
-Because GAN is applicable in the binary classification, IDSGAN is able to generate the adversarial examples for only one category of the attacks each time.
-So, in every experiment, the training set of the generator is the records of one category of the attacks in the other half of KDDTrain+.
-The records of one attack in KDDTest+ make up the testing set for the generator of one experiment in which one kind of the adversarial attacks for the test are generated to perform that attack against IDS.
+The training and test sets are designed based on the NSL-KDD dataset (containing KDDTrain+ and KDDTest+).
+The training set for the black-box IDS consists of one-half of the records in KDDTrain+, containing normal and malicious traffic records.
+The training set of the discriminator includes the normal traffic records in the other half of KDDTrain+ and the adversarial malicious records from the generator.
+Given that the nonfunctional features to be modified in each attack category are different, IDSGAN generates the adversarial examples for solely one attack category each time.
+So, the training set of the generator for one attack category is the records of that category in the other half of KDDTrain+.
+The records of one attack category in KDDTest+ are the test set for the generator, which aims for the adversarial samples of that category.